tyson-nw/SRD/SRD.md

 - **Target** - The same plane, [[#Target Number]]
 - **Duration** - 1 minute

 Perceive the area around the target person or item.
 If the caster personally knows the target it is an Easy roll.
 It the caster has seen the target, or has a piece of the target, it is a Difficult roll.
 If the caster has a drawing or representations of the target, or a personal item of the Target, it is a Hard roll.
 It the caster only has a description it is an Improbable roll.
-When cast at a higher tier, if the target is on another plane increase the [[#Target Number]] by 6.
+When cast at a higher tier, if the target is on another plane increase the [[#Difficulty Modifier]] is [[#Hard]].

 ### Shapechange
 - **Tier 4** - [[#Wizard]]